 Full disclosure: Some of the stories below are not for the faint of heart.

-Without further ado, here are the 20 creepiest places you can find in Florida.
-We'll start by providing a map, so you can get a rough idea of where each location can be found in the state, and then you can read about why each spot is supposedly so haunted or creepy.
-Be sure to weigh in at the bottom and tell us which site you'd most like to visit.
+Without further ado, here are 20 of the creepiest places you can find in Florida.
+We’ll start by providing locations, so you can get a rough idea regarding where each spot sits, and then you can read about why each spot is supposedly so haunted or creepy.
+Be sure to weigh in at the bottom and tell us which site you’d most like to visit.

 And finally, according to folklore, Flagler was having an affair with a woman who often stayed at the hotel.
 She always wore black.
 When Ida Alicia came to stay at the property, Flagler kept the woman wearing black far away from his wife, and didn’t allow her to leave a certain set of rooms, as the story goes.
 It’s been said that she went crazy and hung herself.
 Now, remember: This is just a small snippet of one building at Flagler College.
 So who knows?
 The haunted stories can only expand from here.

 The Florida Theatre, built in 1926 and opening its doors in 1927, was constructed on the former site of an old and unorganized police station, which serves as the basis for many of the haunted stories that surround the theater.
 A manager once said she heard a strange and unexplained humming sound.
 Other employees have reported spotting weird-looking shadows in the balcony, or odd lights in their photos.
 Legend has it that a dead motion picture technician from the venue’s early days might still be haunting the place.
 The theater has hosted at least one paranormal tour, and its creepy factor has been featured on a Jacksonville-area television show, as well.

 4. Miami Biltmore Hotel (Coral Gables)